ggandor/lightspeed.nvim/README.md

-Lightspeed's closest ancestor is the beloved [Sneak](https://github.com/justinmk/vim-sneak) plugin, in that they share the same basic assumptions, namely, that (1) we need _one_ command that is flexible enough to do the job all the time, and can be invoked/operated with _total automatism_, (2) unidirectional 1- or 2-character search is the simplest and most adequate building block most of the time, (3) the interface should be optimized for the _common case_.
+Lightspeed's closest ancestor is the beloved [Sneak](https://github.com/justinmk/vim-sneak) plugin, in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need _one_ command that is flexible enough to do the job all the time, and can be invoked/operated with _total automatism_; (2) for that, the most adequate basis is unidirectional 2-character search; (3) the interface should be optimized for the _common case_.

 While keeping that minimalist approach, Lightspeed nonetheless has a bunch of brand-new features, blurring the boundary between one- and two-character search,